-Nour is the Acting Executive Director of Morningside Montessori School.
-Last year, she joined Morningside as the Associate Director, overseeing the entire admissions process, assisting with professional development, and overseeing administrative processes.
+Nour is the Associate Director of Morningside Montessori School.
+This year, she served as Acting Executive Director & Head of School.
 Nour began her career in education teaching English language arts in New York City public schools.
 She later served as the founding 11th and 12th grade English teacher, and 12th grade level leader, at Uncommon Charter High School in Brooklyn.
 Nour has worked extensively with Teach for America, a non-profit organization whose mission is to end educational inequity, and has supported teachers in developing their craft through The New Teacher Project.
 She has also served as an Adjunct Professor at Mercy College, teaching English composition at the undergraduate level.

 After nearly eight years of teaching in secondary schools, Nour decided to shift her trajectory toward early childhood education.
 Nour firmly believes that learners of all ages learn best when actively involved in constructing meaning and knowledge, and that each individual learner's potential must be cultivated by a warm and well-trained staff.

 Nour earned her B.A. in English from Connecticut College and M.Ed. in English Education from Lehman College.
 She is currently pursuing her Montessori Administrator's Credential at the Center for Montessori Education in New Rochelle.
-Nour is a very active and involved aunt to three nephews and one niece, all of whom are infants and toddlers.
+Nour is a very active and involved aunt to three nephews and one niece who are between ages 1 - 5.

 Julie Sutera-Adamo, Admissions Director

-We are delighted to have Julie as our Admissions Director!
-Julie came to Morningside with ten years of elementary teaching experience, teaching kindergarten, and 1st and 3rd grades.
-She has her Bachelor's degree in Elementary Education and Master's in Literacy.
-Julie has certificates in elementary education and reading/literacy in NY and HI.
-This is her 5th year at Morningside.
+Julie is serving as Admissions Director during the 2016-2017 school year and this is her fifth year at Morningside.
+She came to Morningside with ten years of elementary teaching experience, teaching kindergarten, and 1st and 3rd grades.
+She has a Bachelor's degree in Elementary Education and a Master's degree in Literacy.
+Julie holds certifications in elementary education and reading/literacy in NY and HI.
 She has taught Kids Yoga and served as Head Teacher in the South and PM classes.